IsmailS-712/RISC-V_CPU/README.md

 "doit-vbuddy.sh" is the script to simulate the processor on the vBuddy and "doit.sh" is a similar script used to quickly view and debug the processor on gtkWave.

 The machine hex dump for the pipelined F1 sequence is located in instruction.hex.
 The corresponding machine code is located in instr-assembly-code.s.
-The first line stores a number in register 10, which corresponds to the number of cycles we make the processor to wait, so that the next light turns on after around 1 second.
+The first line stores a number in register 10, which corresponds to the number of cycles we make the processor wait, so that the next light turns on after around 1 second.
 This should be changed according to the device.